floriandriessen/amrvac/tests/mhd/icarus/README.md

 `cme_insertion` | 0 | Duration is given in days
 `cme_parameter_file` | 'cme_parameters.in' | The file containing CME parameters
 `magnetogram_time` |'2015-06-25T01:04:00' | Magnetogram timestamp in 'YYYY-MM-DDTHH:mm:ss' format
-`delta_phi` | 1.2 | The correction longitude from WSA file given in radians, output of the VTK file generation python script

 # Changing the parameters